PotatoInfinity/Versor/README.md

 ## 8. Conclusion

 The history of AI has been a race toward "brute-force" statistics.
-Geo-Llama introduces a pivot toward **Human-Centric Geometry.** By embedding knowledge in a $Cl_{4,1}$ conformal manifold, we provide the AI with a sense of "space," "permanence," and "logical hierarchy."
+Geo-Llama introduces a pivot toward **Human-Centric Geometry.** By embedding knowledge in a $Cl_{4,1}$ conformal manifold, we provide the AI with a sense of "space," "permanence," and "logical hierarchy," enabling transformative applications in neural physics engines, robotic control, and protein folding.

 **Current Status:** Theory validation and kernel optimization for specialized structural benchmarks.